Updated: Aug 22

 Offer employees training in mindfulness to increase the traits shown to reduce the risk of workplace ostracism

 As discussed above, researchers have been able to identify aspects of individuals that can reduce the risk of becoming ostracized and mitigate the damages if ostracizing behaviours do occur.
-To recap, these included, positive well-being, high emotional energy, political decorum among others (Xia et al., 2018; Sharma & Dhar, 2022).
-Organizations should offer and implement workshops and other educational opportunities, of various types, aimed at helping employees foster growth within these areas.
-This not only work to improve workplace ostracism but would be beneficial to a great deal of other organizational and employee components.
+To recap, these included positive well-being, high emotional energy, and political decorum, among others (Xia et al., 2018; Sharma & Dhar, 2022).
+Organizations should offer and implement workshops and other educational opportunities of various types aimed at helping employees foster growth within these areas.
+This not only works to improve workplace ostracism but would be beneficial to a great deal of other organizational and employee components.

 Managers should receive training in how to identify workplace ostracism as soon as it appears and should be trained on the most effective way to reduce this behaviour